Why

 Calc

-book that was written to the student, not to teachers.
-It
+simple-to-understand book that was written to the student, not to teachers.

 hates math.

-statistics created for students in grades 4 - 6; however,
+and statistics created for students in grades 4 - 6;

-I recommend it for any age.
-The easy-to-read text, charts,
+however, I recommend it for any age.
+The easy-to-read

 learners of all ages.